Giveth/giveth-docs/guides/qualityscore.md

 There's a few tips we will outline here to guide you towards having a successful project on Giveth and to make sure your cause is receiving the greatest exposure possible on the DApp.

-For every project created on Giveth it is assigned a 'Quality Score' which is a ranges anywhere from 0-100, 100 being the max Quality.
+**For every project created on Giveth it is assigned a 'Quality Score' which has a range of 0 to 100**, 100 being the maximum quality.
 Projects with higher quality will appear higher on the list of projects featured on the site.

 <img alt='Top Projects on Giveth.io' src={useBaseUrl('/img/content/projectquality.png')} />